 Peel and mince garlic.

 Also, peel and dice an onion.
-I would like to point out that the combination of carrots, onions, and celery is called mirepoix.
-Mirepoix comes from French cuisine, and in simplest terms, is a trio of carrots, onions, and celery and is used as a base in many dishes like stews, soups, and sauces.
+The combination of carrots, onions, and celery is called mirepoix.
+Mirepoix comes from French cuisine and, in simplest terms, is a trio of carrots, onions, and celery and is used as a base in many dishes like stews, soups, and sauces.
 Along with the mirepoix, I like to add garlic to the mix.

-After the short ribs have been browned and moved to a plate, add mirepoix (carrots, onion, celery) and garlic to the hot dutch oven.
-Use a spatula or a wooden spoon to scrape all the brown pieces from the bottom (flavor bombs, also known as ‘fond’) and combine with the vegetables.
+Step 4 - After the short ribs have been browned and moved to a plate, add mirepoix (carrots, onion, celery) and garlic to the hot dutch oven.
+Use a spatula or a wooden spoon to scrape all the brown pieces from the bottom (flavor bombs, also known as ‘fond’) and combine them with the vegetables.
 Go ahead, savor the delicious aroma!

 Cook for a few minutes so the flavors blend and the vegetables soften.
 Season with thyme and or rosemary for added flavor.

-Add a splash of dry wine, mix with a spatula or spoon, cook for 3 to 4 minutes, to burn off the alcohol and reduce the liquid.
+Step 5 - Add a splash of dry wine, mix with a spatula or spoon, and cook for 3 to 4 minutes to burn off the alcohol and reduce the liquid.

-Add dijon mustard and stir to combine.
-Use tongs to return the meat to the pot, including any of the juices that gathered on the plate.
+Add Dijon mustard and stir to combine.
+Use tongs to return the meat to the pot, including any of the juices that are gathered on the plate.